-Sandra E. Black, M.D., FRCPC
+Chair, Sandra E. Black, O.C., O.Ont., M.D., FRCP(C), FRSC

-- University of Toronto, Department of Medicine, Toronto, Ontario, Brill Chair in Neurology
+University of Toronto, Brill Chair in Neurology

 Dr. Black's research interests include stroke recovery and vascular cognitive impairment, diagnosis of dementia, and the use of neuroimaging to study brain-behavior relationships.
 She has published more 350 papers and is actively engaged in clinical trials of stroke and stroke recovery, Alzheimer's, and vascular cognitive impairment.
 In 2001, she received the Mel Silverman Award for Outstanding Mentorship from the University of Toronto's Institute of Medical Science, and in 2009, the University of Toronto, Department of Medicine Mentorship Award.